-A parent provides a written statement requesting that his or her child be excused, The district determines that the student has a conscientious objection to the recitation, or A parent is a representative of a foreign government to whom the U.S. government extends diplomatic immunity.
-[See policy EHBK(LEGAL).]
-RECITING THE PLEDGES TO THE U.S. AND TEXAS FLAGS As a parent, you may request that your child be excused from participation in the daily recitation of the Pledge of Allegiance to the United States flag and the Pledge of Allegiance to the Texas flag.
-The request must be in writing.
-State law does not allow your child to be excused from participation in the required minute of silence or silent activity that follows.
-[See Pledges of Allegiance and a Minute of Silence and policy EC (LEGAL).]
-RELIGIOUS OR MORAL BELIEFS A parent may remove his or her child temporarily from the classroom if a scheduled instructional activity conflicts with the parent's religious or moral beliefs.
-The removal may not be used to avoid a test and may not extend for an entire semester.
-Further, the student must satisfy grade-level and graduation requirements as determined by the school and by state law.
-SAFETY EDUCATION The Community Safety Education Act (TAC, §74.39) requires school districts and charter schools to provide instruction to students in grades 9-12 on proper interaction with peace officers during traffic stops and other in-person encounters.
-In Denton ISD beginning in 2020-2021, this instruction will be provided in the student's sophomore year through their World History class.
-TUTORING OR TEST PREPARATION Based on informal observations, evaluative data such as grades earned on assignments or tests, or results from diagnostic assessments, a teacher may determine that a student needs additional targeted assistance for the student to achieve mastery in state-developed essential knowledge and skills.
+The Community Safety Education Act (TAC, §74.39) requires school districts and charter schools to provide instruction to students in grades 9-12 on proper interaction with peace officers during traffic stops and other in-person encounters.
+In Denton ISD, this instruction will be provided in the student's sophomore year through their World History class.

+TUTORING OR TEST PREPARATION

+Based on informal observations, evaluative data such as grades earned on assignments or tests, or results from diagnostic assessments, a teacher may determine that a student needs additional targeted assistance for the student to achieve mastery in state-developed essential knowledge and skills.
 The school will always attempt to provide tutoring and strategies for test-taking in ways that prevent removal from other instruction as much as possible.
 In accordance with state law and policy EC, the school will not remove a student from a regularly scheduled class for remedial tutoring or test preparation for more than ten percent of the school days on which the class is offered, unless the student's parent consents to this removal.
 The school may also offer tutorial services, which students whose grades are below 70 will be required to attend.
-[Refer to policies EC and EHBC, and contact your student's teacher regarding tutoring programs provided by the school.]
+[Refer to policies EC and EHBC.
+Contact your student's teacher regarding tutoring programs provided by the school.]

-RIGHT OF ACCESS TO STUDENT RECORDS, CURRICULUM MATERIALS, AND DISTRICT RECORDS
+RIGHT OF ACCESS TO STUDENT RECORDS, INSTRUCTIONAL MATERIALS, AND DISTRICT RECORDS

+INSTRUCTIONAL MATERIALS

-INSTRUCTIONAL MATERIALS As a parent, you have a right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered to your child.
+As a parent, you have a right to review teaching materials, textbooks, and other teaching aids and instructional materials used for the classroom, and to examine tests that have been administered, whether instruction is delivered in-person, virtually or remotely.
 A parent is also entitled to request that the school allow the student to take home instructional materials the student uses.
 The school may ask the student to return the materials at the beginning of the next school day.
-A school must provide printed versions of electronic instructional materials to a student if the student does not have reliable access to technology at home.
-NOTICES OF CERTAIN A noncustodial parent may request in writing that he or she be provided, for STUDENT the remainder of the school year, a copy of any written notice usually MISCONDUCT TO provided to a parent related to his or her child's misconduct that may NONCUSTODIAL involve placement in a disciplinary alternative education program (DAEP) PARENT or expulsion.
+A parent must contact the school principal if the student does not have reliable access to technology at home.

+NOTICES OF CERTAIN STUDENT MISCONDUCT TO NONCUSTODIAL PARENT

+A noncustodial parent may request in writing that he or she be provided, for the remainder of the school year, a copy of any written notice usually provided to a parent related to his or her child's misconduct that may involve placement in a disciplinary alternative education program (DAEP) or expulsion.
 [See policy FO (LEGAL) and the Student Code of Conduct.]